Forest Products Export Standards – Phytosanitary Requirements of Australia

 Compliance with the requirements below is not to be taken as a guarantee that any particular goods will be granted access to any overseas market.

 BICON is the Australian Department of Agriculture's biosecurity import conditions database.
-Please search BICON for your commodity specific requirements.
+Search BICON for your commodity-specific requirements.

-Additional Tasmanian State phytosanitary import requirements may be accessed at:
+Additional Tasmanian State phytosanitary import requirements are at:

-The 2018/2019 Arhopalus ferus flight season starts for ALL New Zealand ports as of 24:00 hrs (midnight) 22 October 2018.
-Consignments loaded after this time must comply with the Arhopalus ferus flight season requirements.
+The 2019/2020 Arhopalus ferus flight season closed for ALL New Zealand ports as of 24:00 hrs (midnight) 17 April 2020.
+Consignments loaded after this time are not subject to the Arhopalus ferus flight season requirements.

-During the Arhopalus ferus flight season these requirements must be met in addition to regular requirements for all timber and timber mouldings, and for break-bulk plywood, LVL and veneer. (i.e. not shipped in 6 sided hard dry box containers).
+During the Arhopalus ferus flight season, these requirements must be met in addition to regular requirements for all timber and timber mouldings, and for break-bulk plywood, LVL and veneer (that is: not shipped in 6-sided, hard, dry box containers).
 Containerised plywood and LVL products with veneers not more than 5 millimetres thick are exempt from Arhopalus ferus flight season requirements.

 Treatment options available during the Arhopalus ferus flight season are detailed in the relevant BICON cases.
 Details of the treatment options used must be included on the phytosanitary certificates.